2018CS303/Jenkins-Setup-Instructions/README.md

 - Before starting Jenkins, let us change the default **$JENKINS_HOME** directory.

   - First create a directoy named **Jenkins** at any location you prefer.
 For this example, I will create it in my home folder `/home/rajula/Jenkins`.
-(To create a folder use `mkdir /home/rajula/Jenkins`)
+(To create a folder use `mkdir /home/rajula/Jenkins`).
+The path `/home/rajula/Jenkins` needs to be changed to an appropriate path w.r.t your system
+  - Since, Jenkins runs the service as a *jenkins* user, we need to give write permissions to *jenkins* user for the newly created directoy.
+To do so, run the comand `sudo chmod 777 -R /home/rajula/Jenkins`
   - Modify the contents of the file `/etc/default/jenkins`.
 Change the parameter of **$JENKINS_HOME** to the newly created folder path.
-As it is in `/etc/` directory, you need to sudo permissions to edit the file
+As it is in `/etc/` directory, you need to sudo permissions to edit the file.
+You can edit the file using any editor such as vim, gedit, nano etc. To edit it run the command `sudo gedit /etc/default/jenkins`

 - Jenkins is now installed as a daemon service.
 To start Jenkins run the command